dart-lang/site-www/src/_guides/language/analysis-options.md

 {{site.alert.note}}
   Due to YAML restrictions,
   **you can't mix list and key-value syntax in the same `rules` entry.**
-  You may use the other syntax for rules in an included file.
+  You can use the other syntax for rules in an included file.
 {{site.alert.end}}

 ## Enabling analyzer plugins (experimental) {#plugins}